AliND87/SAR-attitude-control-using-RL/README.md

 # SAR-attitude-control-using-RL
-In this study we focus on a specific type of imaging satellites ”SAR” which illuminate earth surface by sending and receiving waves.
+In this project a specific type of imaging satellites ”SAR” is considered which illuminate earth surface by sending and receiving waves.
 Flexibility must be addressed in modeling phase due to the antenna and flexible appendages.Using an improved version of backstepping controller lets the satellite converge to one of two equilibria depending on initial values.This controller not only stabilizes the system